It’s one of the most common questions I hear from readers: “What was North Carolina’s worst hurricane?”

 Floyd weakened considerably before striking near Cape Fear as a Cat 2 in September 1999.
-Hurricane Dennis had landed just weeks before, setting the stage for what would become the greatest flood in North Carolina history.
+Hurricane Dennis had landed just weeks before, setting the stage for what would become the greatest flood in North Carolina history until that time.

-Though Floyd’s impact on the coast shouldn’t be discounted, it wasn’t storm surge or freakish winds that make it our greatest hurricane disaster.
-It was rain.
+Though Floyd’s impact on the coast shouldn’t be discounted, it wasn’t storm surge or freakish winds that made it one of our greatest hurricane disasters: it was rain.
 Some stations reported more than 15 inches.
-Floodwaters backed up into streets, businesses and homes.
+Floodwaters backed up into streets, businesses, and homes.
 Some of the worst flooding was along the Tar and Neuse Rivers, in places like Rocky Mount, Wilson, Goldsboro, Greenville, Tarboro, Warsaw, and Kinston.
 For many victims, floods came quietly while they slept—some were awakened to realize their backs were wet.

 In the end, Floyd’s toll in North Carolina was epic: Its $6 billion in losses surpassed Fran’s $5.2 billion mark set just three years earlier.
 Sixty-six counties were declared disaster areas, 63,000 homes were flooded, and more than 1,500 people had to be rescued—many airlifted to safety by helicopter.
-But it was the heartbreaking loss of 52 lives that was most tragic, making Floyd not only the most costly North Carolina hurricane, but one of the deadliest.
+But it was the heartbreaking loss of 52 lives that was most tragic, making Floyd not only the most costly North Carolina hurricane on record, but also one of the deadliest.